By Simon Buckley, VOG Group

 Using the default LIME terrain colour ramps just felt wrong – far too Earth-like to represent the tans and rust colours of the Red Planet!
 As a result, the team has added a selection of colour ramps that really evoke the Martian terrain, inspired by this great overview of hypsometric tints for Mars [and after reading the cited paper by Crameri et al. (2020), it is looking like the rainbow ramp will get kicked further down the list in future LIME releases…].

 Next, we drape the orthoimages onto the respective DEMs using the Add Overlay Texture tool (with type georeferenced image).
 One current limitation is that LIME expects a georeferenced image to have an accompanying world file, while the original data stores the georeferencing information in the image header itself.
-It’s therefore necessary to resave the image with a world file in a GIS or using GDAL (i.e. gdal_translate with option -co “TFW=YES” for tif files) – something we aim to optimise in the future.
+It’s therefore necessary to resave the image with a world file in a GIS or using GDAL (i.e. gdal_translate with option -co “TFW=YES” for tif files) – something we aim to optimise in the future (Update Oct 2021: this is no longer necessary in LIME v2.3).

 HiRISE orthoimage overlayed on DEM: Jezero crater, Mars.